 2. Integrated clinical education experiences will have specific desired outcomes that correspond to course and/or programmatic objectives.

-3. Integrated clinical education experiences may be represented as a component of a didactic course or a standalone course that occurs in a synchronous fashion with other didactic coursework.
+3. Integrated clinical education experiences may be represented as a component of a didactic course or a standalone course that occurs in an aligned fashion with other didactic coursework.

 4. Integrated clinical education experience time frames are developed by the academic program based upon the course and/or programmatic objectives.
 Integrated clinical education may include full time and/or part time experiences.